mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 - The use of `size`:

-    - `size=0` indicates that the memory space used by the cache is not limited manually, but automatically controlled by the cache server according to system's total memory resources, and cache server's memory usage would be limited to within 80% of the total system memory.
+    - `size=0` indicates that the memory space used by the cache is not limited manually, but automatically controlled by the cache server according to the system's total memory resources, and the cache server's memory usage would be limited to within 80% of the total system memory.

     - Users can also manually set `size` to a proper value based on the idle memory of the machine.
 Note that before setting the `size` parameter, make sure to check the available memory of the system and the size of the dataset to be loaded.
 If the memory space occupied by the dataset-cache-server or the space of the dataset to be loaded exceeds the available memory of the system, it may cause problems such as machine downtime/restart, automatic shutdown of dataset-cache-server, and failure of training process execution.